Trends, COVID-19 and the impact on local customers

 An American multinational in telecom acquired in 2016 a telematics company based in Dublin.
 The biggest telematics supplier from The Netherlands was sold to a Japanese multinational auto and truck parts manufacturer in 2019.
 And more recently, a Nordic company took over a Benelux telematics solution end 2020.
 It’s clear that the vehicle, machine and asset tracking platform sector has undergone some significant changes.
 And that’s even before we consider the impact that COVID-19 is likely to have on platform centralization and the opportunities this could create for new takeovers.

-It’s time to look at the organisations that use these tracking platforms.
+It’s time to look at the organizations that use these tracking platforms.
 What is the impact on the products they use?
 Do they need to worry about continued support for the hard- and software components they currently use?
 What about the local legal requirements?
 Or country specific solutions?
 Will they need to switch to a new system within a certain timeframe or can they continue using the old platform, knowing that there is unlikely to be much development in the future?

 Asset tracking and critical daily operations